mmamaev/timeboard/doc/source/about.rst

     - If a person was employed from November 15 to December 22 and salary is paid monthly, how many month's salaries has the employee earned?

+    - The above-mentioned person was scheduled to work Mondays, Tuesdays, Saturdays, and Sundays on odd weeks, and Wednesdays, Thursdays, and Fridays on even weeks.
+The question is the same.

     - A 24x7 call center operates in shifts of varying length starting at 02:00, 08:00, and 18:00.
-An operator comes in on every fourth shift.
-How many hours has the operator worked in a specific month?
+An operator comes in on every fourth shift and is paid per shift.
+How many shifts has the operator sat in a specific month?

     - With employees entering and leaving a company throughout a year, what was the average annual headcount?